ndcn/soda-ndcn/man/single_omics/single_omics_analysis.md

 ## Single-omics analysis

-### Metadata upload:
+### Sample annotations:
-Tab designed for the upload and curation metadata.
+Tab designed for the upload and curation of sample metadata.
 Once uploaded, two distinct tables are generated and stored in the omics object:
 - Imported metadata table: this is the original table, reserved for reset purposes.
 - Raw metadata table: the above table filtered by the user, specifically for processing in later steps.